Bouncyrock/TaleSpire-Beta-Public-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+** TALESPIRE BUG REPORTING HAS MOVED **

+Please find the new bug tracker here: https://talespire.hellonext.co/b/Bug-Reports

+All bugs that have been reported here up will still be addressed, but we will be slowly deprecating this issue tracker in favor of the new one.

+---

 **Describe the bug**
 Here tell us what you thought was meant to happen and then how TaleSpire vomited on itself